 Jillian is a fifth-generation Wyoming native.
 She taught for over a decade in Wyoming elementary and secondary classrooms and has worked to support children and families her entire career.
 She describes serving as State Superintendent as both the greatest challenge and honor of her life.

 Jillian has an undergraduate degree in education from the University of Wyoming and a master’s degree in education from Regis University.
-In addition to teaching, Jillian has consulted in the private sector on education issues, served as an administrator at both the Wyoming Department of Education and Family Services.
-She was also a policy advisor to Governor Matt Mead.
+In addition to teaching, Jillian has consulted in the private sector on education issues, served as an administrator at both the Wyoming Department of Education and Family Services, and was a policy advisor to Governor Matt Mead.

-A mother of two, Paiton (17) and Jack (11), Jillian is a proud FFA and 4-H supporter and volunteers for charitable organizations including the Wyoming Children’s Society.
-Her husband, John, is an administrator for Laramie County School District #1.
+A mother of two, Paiton (18) and Jack (11), Jillian is a proud FFA and 4-H parent and supporter.
+She is also involved in numerous volunteer and charitable activities.
+Her husband, John, is an administrator at Laramie County School District #1.
 Jillian and her family reside in Cheyenne.